-This page contains links to the free original script of Much Ado About Nothing by Shakespeare.
+This page contains links to the free original Much Ado About Nothing script by Shakespeare.

 The language used in Shakespeare’s day is slightly different to today’s modern English, which is reflected in the text.
 Our article on Shakespeare & early modern English, or our Shakespeare dictionary, will help you to understand the language as you read through the original text

-The text of Much Ado About Nothing is very long, so we have separated the play into it’s original Acts and Scenes.
-Click on the appropriate links below to read Shakespeare’s original script of Much Ado About Nothing, or Much Ado About Nothing translated into simple, modern English:
+The Much Ado About Nothing script is very long, so we have separated the play into it’s original Acts and Scenes.
+Click on the appropriate links below to read Shakespeare’s original Much Ado About Nothing text, or Much Ado About Nothing translated into simple, modern English: